 2009 Performance Plan.
 Prior to 2009, USEC utilized a three-year performance component of the Company's long-term incentive program in which the named executive officers participated (the "Executive Incentive Plan").
 December 31, 2008 marked the end of the 2006 - 2008 performance period and awards were paid out in cash in early 2009.
-In 2009, in light of general economic and market conditions and the short-term uncertainty facing the Company with respect to the financing of the American Centrifuge project, which impacts the project cost and schedule, the Compensation Committee determined to postpone the implementation of a new three-year Executive Incentive Plan for 2009 with a one-year performance based award that vests over three years (the "2009 Performance Plan").
+In 2009, in light of general economic and market conditions and the short-term uncertainty facing the Company with respect to the financing of the American Centrifuge project, which impacts the project cost and schedule, the Compensation Committee determined to postpone the implementation of a new three-year Executive Incentive Plan and instead to replace the Executive Incentive Plan for 2009 with a one-year performance based award that vests over three years (the "2009 Performance Plan").
 Under the 2009 Performance Plan, executives were awarded the right to earn shares of restricted stock of the Company that vest ratably over three years from March 4, 2009.